geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 - "Terminate" will completely remove that instance so you won't be charged for it any further.
   Unless you save your system as an AMI or transfer the data to other storage services, you will lose all your data and software.

 TODO: Add section (here or elsewhere) on exporting data to S3.
-Also add information somewhere about modifying instance type when not running UMI to save money
+Also add information somewhere about modifying instance type when not running IMI to save money